Dr. Avinash Waikar

 CRLA Level III Certified Tutor

 Hello!
-I’m Ethan Buras, a junior majoring in Pure Mathematics.
-After I graduate, I intend on attending a graduate mathematics program at LSU, likely in categories relating to Algebraic/Differential Topology.
+I’m Ethan Buras, a senior majoring in Pure Mathematics.
+After I graduate, I intend on attending a graduate mathematics program at LSU, likely in categories relating to Algebraic/Differential Topology and/or Differential Geometry.

 One of my hobbies is my continuous academic pursuit for knowledge, whether or not I am in an academic setting.
 I attempt to grasp the general concept(s) for most fields of study, analyze and theorize the information present in these fields, and illustrate my understanding by presenting/teaching it to a general audience.